SHAKESPEARE IN THE VALLEY

 All of our actors will have the rare opportunity to be invited into a workshop process (Aug 10-24th, after our regular season is completed) for a new full length musical we’re producing in partnership with an award-winning composer.
 The actors who participate will garner professional regional musical theater credit as well as being the first to play the roles and sing the music.
 Working closely with the creators of the show, their input will help shape the evolution of the piece.
 The NH Summer workshop offers actors a chance to “get in on the ground floor” in a progressive strategy of planned backer’s showcases, NYC performances, festivals and professional theatrical productions in 2016-2017.

-WHO WE ARE: An outdoor classical summer repertory company, our aim is to put the “shake” back in Shakespeare!
-In the time-honored tradition of actor-led companies that was the norm in Shakespeare’s age, our staff gathers around them multi-talented performers to form a “lean, mean Shakespeare machine” that not only encourages audience participation, but provokes it!
+WHO WE ARE: An award-winning, non-union, outdoor, inclusive, professional classical summer repertory company, our aim is to put the “shake” back in Shakespeare and other classics!
+In the time-honored tradition of actor-led companies that was the norm in Shakespeare’s age, our staff gathers around them multi-talented performers to form a “lean, mean Shakespeare machine” that not only encourages audience participation but provokes it!
 And, as New Hampshire’s ONLY low/no cost professional theatre troupe, we are a little theatre with a big heart.
-A unique blend of social consciousness paired with daring, muscular, passionate productions, our theatre has been awarded a Special Commendation from the Governor and featured in the NY Times, Boston Globe and countless other magazines and media outlets for its’ unique approach, with both our productions and individual actors awarded “best of the best” accolades.
+A unique blend of social consciousness paired with daring, muscular, passionate productions, our theatre has been awarded a Special Commendation from the Governor, won Best Production, Best Director and Best Actress from the Greater Boston Critic’s Awards and has been featured in the NY Times, Boston Globe, TIME OUT NY and countless other magazines and media outlets for its’ unique approach.

-WHAT WE DO: Our home theatre space is in the gorgeous 4 star Waterville Valley Resort, where our evening Main Stage shows are performed each week-end in alternating repertory on simple indoor and outdoor stages with little to distract from the power and force of Shakespeare’s words.
-We have also become one of New England’s busiest classical summer touring company—going out 4 nights a week to underserved parts of the state.
-To date, over 300,000 people have thrilled to our shows!
+WHAT WE DO: Our home theatre space is in the gorgeous 4-star Waterville Valley (New Hampshire) Resort, where our evening Main Stage shows are performed each week in alternating repertory on simple indoor and outdoor stages with little to distract from the power and force of Shakespeare (and other playwright’s) words.
+To date, over 500,000 people have thrilled to our shows!

 OUR SEASON: We are unique…and so is our casting process!
 Because “Ensemble” is so important to us, we do not choose the actors to fit the shows, we choose the shows to fit the actors.
 All actors and staff go to contract with a guarantee of principal Main Stage roles but with no shows listed.
 Once we have the cast assembled, we then see what show is most appropriate to suit the skills, experience, training and unique personality blends and energies of the ensemble.